There are as many old wives' tales about pregnancy as there are days a baby can be born. Here are 10 of the best ones:

 And even ultrasound can fail if the fetus has his or her legs crossed.

-For more information on pregnancy myths and related topics, look over the links on the next page.
+For more information on pregnancy myths and related topics, look over the links below.